 Can a mortgage survey now be done at my property?

 Yes.
 Estate agents, surveyors or removal workers are allowed into a property.
-They need to follow the social and physical distancing in the workplace guidance.
+They need to follow the physical distancing in the workplace guidance.

 Places of worship, marriages and civil partnerships, cemeteries and funerals